Brightspace/d2l-image-action-ui/README.md

 [![Bower version][bower-image]][bower-url]
 [![Build status][ci-image]][ci-url]

-A [Polymer](https://www.polymer-project.org/1.0/)-based web component for D2L image actions, which are buttons (or links) associated with an image that perform an action when clicked.
+[Polymer](https://www.polymer-project.org/1.0/)-based web component for D2L image actions, which are buttons or links associated with an image that perform an action when clicked.

 ![screenshot of image actions](/screenshot.gif)

-For further information on this and other D2L UI components, see the docs at [ui.valence.d2l.com](http://ui.valence.d2l.com/).
+For further information on this and other Brightspace UI components, see the docs at [ui.developers.brightspace.com](http://ui.developers.brightspace.com/).

 ## Installation